 Pete develops access to in silico docking tools, manages WSMR and DEN computing portals, and contributes as a software curator and release engineer.
 Pete also acts as chief curator for the SBGrid Data Bank that was described in our recent Nature Communication manuscript.
 He moderates data uptake, develops automated data validation tools, and works on implementation of the Data Locality module that will propagate a subset of SBDB datasets to various supercomputing sites.
 Dr. Meyer joined the SBGrid team in 2014 after completing his postdoctoral training at the Medical College of Wisconsin.
 He holds a Ph.D. degree from Cornell University.
 During his graduate and postdoctoral work, he studied a variety of RNA Polymerase II Transcription Factor Complexes, using and improving methods for studying large complexes with low-resolution x-ray crystallography.
 He is also an experienced computing programmer and has 10 years of Linux administration experience.

 Shaun joined SBGrid in 2018 to manage the Harvard Medical School Electron Microscopy Facility and maintain an up-to-date library of electron microscopy research software applications optimized to run on local resources.
 He came to us after working as a CryoEM Support Scientist at the University of Leeds and completing his PhD on EM as a platform for structure based inhibitor design.
 Shaun also received a Masters in Chemistry from the University of York.

 Pavel joined us in 2020 to support SBGrid member labs in the Australasian region.
 He works remotely from the SBGrid outpost at University of Otago in New Zealand under the direction of Prof. Kurt Krause.
-Before joining SBGrid Pavel completed his Ph.D. at the University of Otago in New Zealand, where he studied kinase-cytoskeleton interactions using crystallography and cryo-EM.
+Before joining SBGrid Pavel completed his Ph.D. at the University of Otago, where he studied kinase-cytoskeleton interactions using crystallography and cryo-EM.
 He maintained his own cryo-EM software stack during his graduate studies, and is now using those skills to help maintain SBGrid's software collection.
 He has keen interest in methods development, and spends part of his time working to establish electron diffraction methods in Peter Mace’s lab at the University of Otago. .